-If the generator has been improperly stored for a long period of time with gasoline in the gasoline tank and/or carburetor, all fuel must be drained and the carburetor must be thoroughly cleaned.
+If the generator has been improperly stored for a period longer than 30 days with ethanol blended gasoline in the gasoline tank and/or carburetor, all fuel must be drained and the carburetor must be thoroughly cleaned of ethanol build up.
 This process involves technically advanced tasks.
 For assistance please call our Technical Support Team at 1-877-338-0999.

-If the gasoline tank and carburetor were properly emptied of all gasoline prior to the generator being stored, follow the below steps when removing from storage.
+If the gasoline tank and carburetor were properly emptied of all ethanol blended gasoline prior to the generator being stored, follow the below steps when removing from storage.

-- 1. Be sure the fuel select dial is in the "ENGINE STOP" position. - 2.
+- 1. Be sure the fuel select dial is in the "ENGINE OFF" position. - 2.
 Add gasoline to the generator according to Add Fuel: Gasoline. - 3.
 Turn the fuel select dial to the "GASOLINE RUN" position. - 4.
 After 5 minutes check the carburetor and air filter areas for any leaking gasoline.
 If any leaks are found, the carburetor will need to be disassembled and cleaned or replaced.
-If no gasoline leaks are found, turn the fuel select dial to the "ENGINE STOP" position. - 5.
-Check engine oil level and add clean, fresh oil if needed.
-See Oil Specifications for proper oil type. - Check and clear air filter of any obstructions such as bugs or cobwebs.
+If no gasoline leaks are found, turn the fuel select dial to the "ENGINE OFF" position. - Check engine oil level and add clean, fresh oil if needed.
+See Oil Specifications for proper oil type. - 6.
+Check and clear air filter of any obstructions such as bugs or cobwebs.
 If necessary, clean air filter according to Cleaning the Air Filter. - 7.
 Start the generator according to Starting the Engine.